benedict909/bih-alignment/README.md

 * `run_qc`: whether the alignment QC script should be run automatically after alignment is complete [TRUE/FALSE] (default = TRUE)

-With these 4 parameters set you should be able to run the pipeline.
+With these 4 parameters set correctly you should be able to run the pipeline.
 Further information on each step of the pipeline can be found in the comments of each script.